Difference Between Gophers, Moles, and Voles

 Gopher Mound

 The size of a gopher mound can be up to a foot tall and a foot to two feet in diameter.
 They will also not have surface tunnels.
-Instead, they will have lateral tunnels that are plugged with soils to keep intruders out.
+Instead, they will have lateral tunnels plugged with soils to keep intruders out.
 Tunnels can be a couple of inches to several feet under the turf.

 Mole